secarider/The_Factory/README.md

 Using our nice rekey sources The_Factory
-Creates reusable intro templates from any source manual time selection clean extraction + normalization to mkv As it makes all future processing consistent and it is the hottest container Automatically creates and stores templates in: intro_template/intro_template.mkv intro_templates are protected from processing by folder obsfucation
+Creates reusable intro templates from any source manual time selection clean extraction + normalization to mkv As it makes all future processing consistent, and mkv is the hottest container around Automatically creates and stores templates in: intro_template/intro_template.mkv intro_templates are protected from processing by folder obfuscation until cleanup

 Outputs:
 intro_template.mkv